senyosimpson/blog/content/posts/rust-error-handling.md

   the exceptions they throw and the compiler enforces exceptions.
 Fortunately for all Java developers, there is a loophole out of that requirement; one that is used all [too often](https://www.overops.com/blog/ignore-checked-exceptions-all-the-cool-devs-are-doing-it-based-on-600000-java-projects/).
-  Regardless, I enjoy the explicitness of returning errors.
 * Exceptions are often misused.
 They should only be used in *exception*-al cases.
 This is one of those dogmatic phrases in tech but there is some merit behind it.
 Exceptions do not need to be raised in situations where errors are expected.
 For example, if we need to read a file and know that there is